radian-software/straight.el/README.md

 menus (called "hydras" in the package's terminology) that tie related commands into a family of short bindings with a common prefix.
-A "hydra" that aims to make the use of `straight.el` easier (by grouping interactive functions and presenting them to the user) [has been included in the hydra wiki][hydra-wiki-straight-entry]
+A "hydra" that aims to make the use of `straight.el` easier (by grouping interactive functions and presenting them to the user) [has been included in the Hydra wiki][hydra-wiki-straight-entry].

 ### Edit packages locally